 Types of Eye Infections

-After you see your doctor, she may name the infection you have.
-You may hear her use medical terms like:
+After you see your doctor, they may name the infection you have.
+You may hear them use medical terms like:

 Pinkeye (conjunctivitis).
 It's an infection of your conjunctiva and usually gives your eyes a pink tint.
 It can be caused by a bacteria or virus, although sometimes you might get it from an allergic reaction or irritants.
 It's common to get pinkeye when you have a cold.
 In adults, it is most commonly caused by a virus, and in children it is most likely bacterial.